jolyphil/berlin/README.md

-# berlin
-Nice places to visit in Berlin
+# Places you should visit in Berlin
+* Teufelsberg
+* Tempelhofer Feld
+* Treptower Park